viswamkalva/system-design-portfolio/hotel-reservation-system.md

-# Step 1 - Establish Design Scope
+# Step 1 - Establish Design Scope & Understand the problem

 Questions to think about: